 As I walked away I reflected on everything.
 What lead her to express her feeling about the killing of George Floyd with me?
 Was it my skin color?
 An hour later, I decided to share the encounter on Facebook.
 As I opened I saw a post in full black.
 BLACKOUT TUESDAY was at the center.
 Now I understood!
 My clothing made a statement that drew her attention.

 The Holy Spirit used that moment to ensure we both were reminded that there is far more that connects us than separate us.
 The differences in the color of our skin is to be celebrated.
 It makes life exciting.
-It gives expression to the wonder of God’s design.
+It gives expression to the wonder and awe of God’s tapestry.

 - A Spirit of Rebellion is Overtaking the Children | Prophecy